kavisnask/kavisnask/README.md

 -     Hi i'm kavisna
-- 👀 I’m interested in Coding,programming and design
+- 👀 I’m interested in Coding and design
 - 🌱 I’m currently learning Undergraduate course
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me kavisna@02@gmail.com